 When you become a mom, despite your best efforts, that goes out the window.
 We all still have that desire to have fun with friends, but you must admit, once you have kids your definition of fun might change a bit.

 I’ve found that one of my favorite ways to get in some socializing that also includes my husband is to participate in a weekly or monthly supper club.

-Supper clubs are great even if you don’t have kids, and they’re a fun way to get a group of good friends together, share good meals, and just keep things simple.
+Supper clubs are great even if you don’t have kids, and they’re a fun way to get a group of good friends together, eat good hearty and healthy meals together and just keep things simple.

 Plus, what’s ideal is that if you want you can have everyone bring the kids over to whoever’s house where the dinner is held that week.